taxprofiler/taxpasta/docs/contributing/index.md

     with the command above and will run when you try to `git commit` your changes.

-4. Create a branch for local development using the `devel` branch as a starting point.
+4. Create a branch for local development using the `dev` branch as a starting point.
 Use `fix` or `feat` as a prefix for your branch name.

     ```shell
-    git checkout devel
+    git checkout dev
     git checkout -b fix-name-of-your-bugfix
     ```